davidbarr2/Plant-Shop-POC/README.md

 * Further develop checkout payment- add fields for credit cards and leverage Stripe for payment functionality
 * Connect to your true database of plants for sale
 * Leverage Yup for additional form validation

-### Test the Checkout Form
-* Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
-* Fill out code necessary to test that that Checkout form renders without errors.
-* Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
-* Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.